gimlet-io/gimlet-documentation/src/pages/docs/deployment-settings/resource-usage.md

 ## Requests

 You can configure CPU and Memory requests.
-It's required to allocate resources for your application on the node.
+Requests are used by Kubernetes for workload placement.
+The more accurately you set the usual required resource amounts, the better utilized - thus cheaper - your cluster will be.

 ## Limits